arcana-network/docs.arcana/docs/db/config-dApp-with-db-for-mvx.md

 ## Configure App

-The chain type and the default chain are already pre-selected during the app registration.
+The chain type and the default chain are already pre-configured during the app registration.
 Use the **Chain Management** configuration section to configure the MultiversX chains.

 ### Manage MultiversX chains